siqirua/tp/docs/UserGuide.md

 Examples: `addComp c/Midterm w/30 mm/70`  adds a graded component called “Midterm” with a weightage of 30 and a maximum mark of 70.

 ## Edit Commands
-Edit a student, student score or graded component.
+Edits a student, student score or graded component.
 > **Note** <br>
 >
 > A student score is related to a student and a graded component.
 Thus, when one entity is edited, its information in all related entities will be edited as well.